 The word “committee” may have its own negative connotations, but we know that teams are better at solving problems than individuals because they bring different perspectives to the issue.
 By investing in cross-functional, self-organizing teams, companies get the benefit of every team member’s input, while allowing team members the satisfaction of knowing that they made a contribution.
 Companies may still want to offer team-based bonuses, but that should be the icing on the cake, not the cake itself.

 It is often heard that the sales people should sell what they have rather than what they would like and there is logic in that concept – you can’t sell what you don’t have and probably every sales person wishes they had something that a competitor has that they don’t.

 But, to build a sustainable and resilient organization, things will have to change occasionally.
-The aim of an Agile organization is to create an information loop that acquires input about customer needs, feeds it to the organization which has a mandate to act upon it in the interests of better serving the customer.
+The aim of an Agile organization is to create an information or feedback loop that acquires input about customer needs, feeds it to the organization which has a mandate to act upon it in the interests of better serving the customer.
 Meaning that over time the supplier gets ever closer to the customer by developing products and services that consistently match, or better, exceed customer expectations.
 It’s not rocket science as they say, but it requires a “listening” organization that is transparent, inclusive and committed.